cjdbarlow/Part-One/glomerular_filtration_and_tubular_function.md

 ##Tubular Function
 ###Proximal Tubule
-The proximal tubule reaborbs 60% of glomerular filtrate.
+The proximal tubule reabsorbs 60% of glomerular filtrate.
 It **reabsorbs basically everything**, including protein, and secretes H<sup>+</sup>, organic ions (such as uric acid and salicylates), ammonium, and up to 60% of filtered urea load.

 ###Loop of Henle